Luke-up/homework-app/README.md

 - To access the tasks for marking, the teacher can navigate to the evaluations page, by clicking the menu button at the top right and choosing evaluations from the drop down.
 - A list of all submitted tasks will be shown, to mark, click the task and choose an effort symbol from the list then click submit. ![Evaluations screen](https://github.com/Luke-up/homework-app/blob/c1381791356b964ec84f382811412e50b387d32a/images/Evals.JPG)
 - Additional datapoints are displayed on each menu, such as the amount of words that the student has learnt and their latest reading.![Student dashboard](https://github.com/Luke-up/homework-app/blob/c1381791356b964ec84f382811412e50b387d32a/images/StudDash.JPG)![Student wordbank](https://github.com/Luke-up/homework-app/blob/c1381791356b964ec84f382811412e50b387d32a/images/StudWord.JPG)
 ---
+## Miscellaneous
+- Type 'npm test' in the terminal once inside the project directory to run snapshot tests and unit tests for the app.

+- To change the Mongo DB database, make sure to get the URI MongoDB website.
+- Open the project directory and select the env.local file.
+- Replace both the URI and fill in your own username and password.
+- The app will now connect to your database in MongoDB.
+- Ensure the file structure within MongoDB has a collection named 'homework' containing 'student' and 'teacher'.
+- To use a different file structure, make sure to update the API files located in /pages/api.
+---
 ## Credits
 All works and code are attributed the author Luke Paine in conjuction with the Hyperion Dev Web development course.